me-box/databox-quickstart/README.md

 ## Databox quick start

 This repository is for developers wishing to write drivers and apps for the databox platform.
-For more information on databox, see our [project page](http://www.databoxproject.uk/) or [main github repo](https://github.com/me-box/databox)
+For more information on databox, see [what is databox](https://github.com/me-box/databox/blob/master/documents/what-is-databox.md) and our [project page](http://www.databoxproject.uk/) or [main github repo](https://github.com/me-box/databox)

 ## TLDR